thenoviceoof/kalnas/README.md

 KALNAS
 --------------------------------------------------------------------------------

-A NAS system designed to fit within the KALLAX bookshelves from the IKEA furniture line.
+A NAS system designed to fit within the KALLAX bookshelves from IKEA.

 [Design blog post](#) (upcoming)